Thomas Almeida, MSPT, President/Clinical Director

 Karen received her Bachelor of Science degree in Physical Therapy from Northeastern University.
 Karen has been with the practice since 2007, prior to which her twenty-plus years of experience spanned the sports medicine and orthopedic disciplines as well as pediatrics within the Cumberland school system.
 Karen is certified as a Level 1 therapist through the Titleist Performance Institute (TPI).
 She has also completed advanced training in extremity manipulation through the American Academy of Manipulative Therapy.
 Karen has experience with infant populations, women’s health issues, and pre/post surgical rehabilitation for the spine and extremities.

 David’s proactive background in healthcare and wellness includes over 18 years of experience as a physical therapist in a variety of practice settings including private practice, home care as well as with industry consulting with mobile health and rehabilitation technology companies.
-David also brings his nutrition consulting experience to his new role as Wellness Director at PT Cumberland as a former Registered Dietitian (RD) and nutritionist in acute care, outpatient and corporate health settings.
+David also brings his nutrition expertise to his new role as Wellness and Sports Services Director at PT Cumberland as a former Registered Dietitian (RD) and nutritionist in acute care, outpatient and corporate health settings.
 David received both his Bachelor of Science degree in Nutrition/Dietetics from the University of Rhode Island as well as his Master of Science in Physical Therapy.
 He is also an Amazon best selling author in preventive medicine with his book, Body in Balance.

 David is involved locally in health initiatives at the school level as a member of the school health and wellness committee in Cumberland.
-David also serves at the national level as a volunteer stroke spokesperson for the American Heart / Stroke Association and as a Stroke Patient Stakeholder in clinical research trials at Tuft’s Medical Center and Massachusetts General Hospital in Boston.
+David also serves at the national level as a volunteer stroke spokesperson for the American Heart / Stroke Association, is a PCORI Ambassador and a Stroke Patient Stakeholder in clinical research trials at Tuft’s Medical Center and Massachusetts General Hospital in Boston.
 He has also provided patient testimony before the FDA helping to shape future clinical trials to include the patient perspective and improve the patient voice in healthcare outcomes.
 David was one of the keynote presenters featured at the 22nd Annual Southern New England Rehabilitation Conference-Advances in Stroke Rehabilitation.
 David’s presentation entitled, “The Future of Home Stroke Recovery and Prevention: Where will Connected Health Tools Fit?” is available here.